knh11545/openrefine4entrez/similar_articles.md

 ## Use OpenRefine

+With OpenRefine it is possible to fetch the similar articles for a set of PubMed records.
+Only a list of the PMIDs must be provided.

 1. Start with a text file with the PMIDs of the source articles.
 Every PMID on its own line.
 PubMed will create such a file when downloading a set of records in PMID format.
 A sample file is [here](data/PMID4similar_articles.txt).
 2. In OpenRefine: `Create Project` > `Get data from This Computer`.
 Browse to the file with the source PMIDs.
 Click `Next >>`.